BrantaOps/branta-mac/README.md

 Branta is free open source software.
 If you can, consider donating on [Geyser](https://geyser.fund/project/branta).
 All funds go towards improving and automating security for your stack.

-## Known Limitations

-- Spoof Wallets likely install to custom paths.
-Branta needs to have more flexible path scanning to catch these.
-- Ongoing wallet support - Branta doesn't know about new releases unless we manually input them.
-- "Do not disturb" turns off notifications.
-This disrupts the alert flow.

 ## Building
 - XCode 14+